box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 ![Alt text](img/sign-structure-name-pre-pop.png)

-Complete the signing process and you'll see the document in the `signed docs` folder.
+Complete the Box Sign process and you'll see the document in the `signed docs` folder.

 # Extract information from a signed document
-Lets say we want to extract the name of the signer, and the other properties from the signed document.
-This is useful if you need to tie the information from the sign request back into your systems.
+Let's say we want to extract the name of the signer, and the other properties from the signed document.
+This is useful if you need to tie the information from the signature request back into your systems.
-Lets create a method to extract the information from the signed request:
+Let's create a method to extract the information from the signed signature request:
 ```python
 def check_sign_request_by_id(client: Client, sign_request_id: str):
     """Check sign request by id"""